 Coronavirus latest updates

-The 3F Superliga is back in action after the Danish government gave the green light for competitive sport to return, following a spring hiatus to combat the spread of the coronavirus.
+The 3F Superliga returned action this summer after the Danish government gave the green light for competitive sport to return, following a spring hiatus to combat the spread of the coronavirus.

 The Superliga was just one of a string of sporting leagues in Denmark to be suspended when the coronavirus began to spread in March.
 The suspension of the league left FCK with two domestic games of the regular season remaining, plus the second leg of the UEFA Europa League last-16 clash with Istanbul Basaksehir.

-A fixture list for the 3F Superliga has now been drawn up and FCK are playing domestic games once again.
-We are still awaiting confirmation from UEFA on their Europa League plans.
-However, fans will not be allowed to watch games from stadiums as the nation continues to preserve a number of distancing measures.
+FCK are playing domestic games once again, while UEFA have confirmed their Europa League plans.
+However, only a select number of fans are allowed to watch games inside stadiums in Denmark as the nation continues to preserve a number of distancing measures.

 F.C.
 COPENHAGEN CORONAVIRUS LATEST UPDATES